OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 2.8 We are under no obligation to accept any instruction(s) and may in certain circumstances refuse to do so without giving a reason.
 We will not be liable to you, or any other party, for any loss or damages resulting from our refusal to accept an instruction.

-2.9 All Trades are allocated a unique reference number which we will provide to you at the time of the Trade along with verbal (where the Trade is taken by phone) or written confirmation of the Trade time, the bought and sold currencies, the bought and sold amounts, the agreed rate, the settlement date, any Margin Deposit requirement (for Forward Trades only) and full details of any charges which will be applicable where the amount is less than £50,000 or equivalent.
+2.9 All Trades are allocated a unique reference number which we will provide to you at the time of the Trade along with verbal (where the Trade is taken by phone) or written confirmation of the Trade time, the bought and sold currencies, the bought and sold amounts, the agreed rate, the settlement date, any Margin Deposit requirement (for Forward Trades only) and full details of any charges which may be applicable where the amount is less than £50,000 or equivalent.

 2.10 After the Trade we will confirm the full details by means of an email, Secure Email or a link to our secure portal.